An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Introduction

-Our proposed design and hardware implementation of the PAS, as well as its logical interconnections with the ADC and the processor are described in detail in Section~\ref{sec:wds}.
-Then, in Sections~\ref{sec:applications} and~\ref{sec:results} we explore the potential benefits of the proposed circuit from an application perspective.
-In the wearable domain, we are targeting applications aimed at continuous monitoring of biomedical signals, which are the most energy-hungry.
+Our proposed design and hardware implementation of the PAS, as well as its logical interconnections with the ADC and the processor, are described in detail in Section~\ref{sec:wds}.
+Then, in Sections~\ref{sec:applications} and~\ref{sec:results}, we explore the potential benefits of the proposed circuit from an application perspective.
+In the wearable domain, we are targeting energy-hungry applications aimed at continuous monitoring of biomedical signals.
 These applications usually work in a windowed fashion over long streams of data, and memory is the primary responsible for energy expenditure~\cite{Zanoli20}.
-The objective in this experimental validation is to characterize the trade-off between the amount of input data that can be removed using our event-based approach, and the impact this has in the performance of the target task.
-To this end, we have selected three different types of tasks and signals that are typically targeted with wearable devices: QRS complex detection in electrocardiogram (ECG) signals, task recognition in inertial measurements, and breath estimation from respiratory signals.
-In this way, we demonstrate that the PAS has general applicability in multiple scenarios and with signals of different nature and coming from different devices.
+The objective of this experimental validation is to characterize the trade-off between the amount of input data that can be removed using our event-based approach, and the impact this has on the performance of the target task.
+To this end, we have selected three different types of tasks and signals that are typically targeted with wearable devices: the detection of QRS complex (i.e., the Q, R, and S waves), which represents one of the main features of the electrocardiogram (ECG) signals , task recognition in inertial measurements, and breath estimation from respiratory signals.
+In this way, we demonstrate that the PAS has general applicability in multiple scenarios and with signals of different nature coming from different devices.
+Moreover, as shown in~\cite{industry_activity_recon,industry_evaluation_through_sensors,industry_tools_user_exp}, these tasks have become more and more important for workflow organization in the last few years, making them prime candidates for smart-sensing optimization.

-Finally, in Section~\ref{sec:system_integration} we explore a complete system-level integration of the PAS with a low-power Micro-controller unit (MCU), and we experimentally assess the potential energy savings that can be achieved in a real application.
+Finally, in Section~\ref{sec:system_integration}, we explore a complete system-level integration of the PAS with a low-power Micro-controller unit (MCU), and we experimentally assess the potential energy savings that can be achieved in a real application.
 For this, we take the QRS complex detection task as our benchmark use case.

+We can hence summarize the main outcomes of our work as follows: \begin{itemize} \item Design of a polygonal approximation sampler (PAS). \item Characterization of the PAS hardware implementation. \item Study of the effect of event-based(EB) sampling using PAS on the long-term analysis of various biosignal. \item System integration test for energy/performance characterization of the proposed PAS implementation. \end{itemize}